An extended method for Statistical Signal Characterization using moments and cumulants, as a fast and accurate pre-processing stage of simple ANNs applied to the recognition of pattern alterations in pulse-like waveforms: Application to pattern recognition using neural networks

 \section{Application to pattern recognition using neural networks}

-In this section, we apply the statistical characterization methods discussed in \sect{sec:mathapp} as a fast pre-processing stage of an ANN used in a pattern recognition task.
-In particular, we want to characterize and discriminate different pulse-like signals, which are waveforms of a bounded time duration used in various electronics areas like radar applications, NMR techniques, MRI, pulse shaping in telecommunications, etc. Moreover, we want to distinguish between a pulse signal and different versions of it with frequency spectrum alterations or deformations.
-These pulse deformations simulate non-idealities in the amplifiers or communication channel (then we could modify the original signal to compensate for such alterations).\\
+In this section, we present a specific set of statistical parameters extracted from a signal, which serves as a distinct method for characterizing and distinguishing the original form from various altered or deformed versions.
+This approach can be applied to a wide range of signals.
+The set of parameters we propose will serve as a \emph{fingerprint} of the signal, allowing us to quantify the extent to which its form deviates from the ideal.
+Accordingly, we can apply the statistical characterization methods discussed in \sect{sec:mathapp} as a fast pre-processing stage for an ANN used in a pattern recognition task.
+In particular, we aim to characterize and discriminate different pulse-like signals, which are waveforms of bounded time duration used in various electronic applications, such as radar systems, NMR techniques, MRI, and pulse shaping in telecommunications.
+Moreover, we want to distinguish between a pulse signal and its various versions, which may exhibit amplitude alterations or frequency-spectrum deformations.
+These pulse deformations are due to imperfections in the amplifiers or the communication channel; therefore, we can adjust the original signal to compensate for these distortions.
+Accordingly, in the next section, we define the parameter set to characterize the different classes of waveforms.